Are you too old to start horse riding?

 As a beginner horse rider, you'll be learning how to hold the reins correctly.
 And the leather reins can be hard on your hands.
 Also, some lesson horses will pull the reins.

-Where to Find An Instructor For Adult Beginner Horse Riding Lessons
+How to Find The Right Riding Instructor For Adult Beginner Horse Riding Lessons

 Once you have a list of potential horse riding instructors, contact them and ask if they accept beginner adults for riding lessons and if they have experience teaching beginners of your age range.